Moun802/CE_Mouna-Zaher-Hajji/HARDWARE.md

 - **Description:** Enables local storage of data to a microSD card.

 ### 10. microSD Card
 - **Description:** Removable memory card where the heart rate data is logged.

+## Explanations for the logic level converter